CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/rest-odata-api/connecting-to-appengine-from-sap.md

 ## Using Token in an Integration Scenario

-Below is an example of sending data to AppEngine.
+Below is an example of sending data to CompuTec AppEngine.
 Authentication is done using the token saved in the previous steps.

 ![Transformation-atom](./media/connecting-to-appengine-from-sap/step-modeler.webp)

-1. **GetLux** – an atom that prepares data that will be sent to AppEngine.
+1. **GetLux** – an atom that prepares data that will be sent to CompuTec AppEngine.
 2. **GetToken** – an atom that gets a saved token (Operation Type: access_op).

     ![Configuration](./media/connecting-to-appengine-from-sap/configuration.webp)
-3. **ToSendVal** - prepares JSON structure (according to documentation for a given object - in our example, this is InspectionReading) that will be sent to AppEngine.
+3. **ToSendVal** - prepares JSON structure (according to documentation for a given object - in our example, this is InspectionReading) that will be sent to CompuTec AppEngine.
 Atom prepares data in variables, creates \<token\> section and place JSON structure in \<bfa:io\> section.

     ![To send](./media/connecting-to-appengine-from-sap/to-send-al.webp)
-4. **SendValue**: HTTA atom sends data to AppEngine.
+4. **SendValue**: HTTA atom sends data to CompuTec AppEngine.

     ![Send to AppEngine](./media/connecting-to-appengine-from-sap/send-to-appengine.webp)